alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-17-on-habashi-sect.md

 ---
 layout: post
-title: "Ruling on Habashi Sect"
+title: Ruling on Habashi Sect
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa Shaykh ibn Baz 9/315"
+source: Majmu' Fatawa Shaykh ibn Baz 9/315
-category: [sects]
+category:
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
-hijri: "Dhul-Qa'dah 26, 1441 AH"
+hijri: '1441-11-26'
-summary: "I would like to tell you that this sect is known to us.
-It is a misguided sect and their leader Abdullah Al-Habashy is notorious for his deviation and aberration."
+summary: I would like to tell you that this sect is known to us.
+It is a misguided sect and their leader Abdullah Al-Habashy is notorious for his deviation and aberration.
 muftis:
   shyakh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
 ---

 From 'Abdul 'Aziz Bin 'Abdullah Ibn Baz to our dear respected brother, T.M.
 May Allah protect you.
 As-salamu 'alaykum warahmatullah wabarakatuh (May Allah's Peace, Mercy, and Blessings be upon you!).
 I would like to refer to your question registered at the Department of Scholarly Research under the number (313), dated 25/1/1406 AH.
 In which you ask about the sect belonging to their head, Abdullah Al-Habashy.